Helping millions of people navigate the world of technology.

-If an app lacks the necessary permissions to work on your computer, it could fail to launch and trigger the ‘This app can’t run on your PC’ error.
-The one way to investigate such issue is to run the app as an Administrator.
-Here’s how to do it.
+• Launch the app as an administrator: If an app lacks the necessary permissions to work on your computer, it could fail to launch and trigger the “This app can’t run on your PC” error.
+If that’s the case, running the app as an administrator should help.

 Step 1: Right-click on the app that is failing to launch and select Properties.

-Step 2: Under the Compatibility tab, click on Run compatibility troubleshooter.
+Step 2: Under the Compatibility tab, click Run compatibility troubleshooter.

 Step 3: Select Try recommended settings.